b3iA/ebook.js/README.txt

         Represents the current task to be performed by the filter.
 Has two members:

         * "spec" (object)
-            Represents the loaded specification file and contains members data as described above.
+            Represents the loaded specification file and contains members as described above.

         * "chap" (object)